 - Customer service

-The U.S. Bureau of Labor Statistics (www.bls.gov) predicted that, due to the result of changes in the banking industry and a large number of banks already in existence, job opportunities for bank tellers would grow by only 1% between 2010 and 2020.
-The BLS also noted that the average annual salary for bank tellers was $25,790 in May 2012.
-The bottom ten percent of bank tellers made just under $20,000 a year, while the top ten percent earned just over $34,000, according to the BLS.
+The U.S. Bureau of Labor Statistics (www.bls.gov) predicted that, due to the result of changes in the banking industry and a large number of banks already in existence, job opportunities for bank tellers would decline 8% between 2014 and 2024.
+The BLS also noted that the average annual salary for bank tellers was $27,260 in May 2015.
+The bottom ten percent of bank tellers made slightly above $20,000 a year, while the top ten percent earned just under $37,000, according to the BLS.